skipday/tailwindinline/README.md

-# tailwindinline
+# Tailwindinline
-html using tailwind classes to inline style
+Appends a style attribute with computed tailwind classes to the end of each html tag with tailwind classes.